Karmen McNamara: Crystal Pool (2018-2025)

+McNamara was the spokesperson for the Let’s Get Crystal Clean campaign that saw the residents of Victoria vote in 2025 in favour of replacing the pool.

+Triathlon

 McNamara won the 2019 Canadian National Championships in Kelowna, British Columbia for Standard Distance triathlon.

 McNamara raced for Team Canada at the International Triathlon Union World Championships in 2014 and 2015.

 McNamara was the 2015 British Columbia Provincial Sprint Triathlon Champion.

 McNamara raced her first triathlon in 2012, placing 14th in her division at the SheRox San Diego Triathlon.
-She currently trains under coach Clint Lien with the Mercury Rising Triathlon club in Victoria, British Columbia, Canada.
+She trained under coach Clint Lien with the Mercury Rising Triathlon club in Victoria, British Columbia, Canada.